yguitton/training-material/topics/contributing/tutorials/github-contribution/tutorial.md

 >
 > 3. Save the file
 >
-> 4. Go back to your Github Desktop, which should now show that file change.
+> 4. Go back to your GitHub Desktop, which should now show that file change.
 Add a useful *commit message* and a *description* saying what you did.
 >
 >       ![Find the contributors file](../../images/desktop-commit.png)
 >